T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs

-To enhance decision-making, we introduce perceptual score-based screening based on VIEScore~\citep{ku2023viescore}.
+To enhance decision-making, we introduce perceptual score-based screening based on VIEScore~\cite{ku2024viescore}.
 Since conventional image-synthesis metrics are often task-agnostic and opaque, they provide a single number without revealing why an image is judged good or bad.
 In contrast, VIEScore is a task-aware and explainable evaluator driven by a VLM.
 Given an instruction $I$, a synthesized image $O$, and a set of conditions $C^*$, the evaluator first produces a natural-language rationale and then a scalar score $s$:

-To reflect the ``weakest-link'' nature of conditional generation, we decompose the score into \emph{Semantic Consistency} (SC) and \emph{Perceptual Quality} (PQ).
+Since a generated image should be penalized when either instruction following or visual quality fails, we separately evaluate \emph{Semantic Consistency} (SC) and \emph{Perceptual Quality} (PQ).
 Each is formed by minimum aggregation over task-specific sub-scores $\{\alpha_i\}$ and $\{\beta_j\}$ (0--10 scale, later normalized):

 The final overall rating uses a geometric mean:

 In practice, we prompt the VLM with explicit rubrics for SC and PQ; notably, PQ is assessed from the synthesized image alone (to avoid instruction confounds), while SC conditions are presented alongside the image.
 This design yields interpretable rationales, task-aware scores, and robust correlations with human judgments across diverse conditional image tasks.